-If you are going through a same sex division in the State of Florida, the attorneys at the Law Offices of Aliette H. Carolan, P.A. offer options other litigation.
+If you are going through a same sex division in the State of Florida, the attorneys at the Carolan Family Law Firm, P.A. offer options other litigation.
 Mediation can be effective way to settle the various disputes that are associated with the separation of a couple.

 - Same-Sex Marriage, Divorce, and Family Law

 It is important to work with an attorney if you are going through a divorce.
 Your lawyer will ensure that your rights are protected, that you are treated fairly, and that all aspects of your divorce are dealt with properly.

 If you are considering a same sex division, then contact the Carolan Family Law Firm, P.A. in Miami, Florida, by calling (305) 358-2330.
 One of our knowledgeable and experienced same sex separation lawyers will be happy to meet with you and answer your questions.